Tiramisioux/cinemate/README.md

 - Official HQ or GS camera
 - HDMI monitor or device (phone or tablet)

 _For recording, use a high speed NVME drive or CFE card module with CFE card module by Will Whang.
-SSD needs to be formatted as NTFS and named "RAW"._
+Drive needs to be formatted as NTFS and named "RAW"._

 _CineMate Pi 5 is also compatible with OneInchEye (Sony IMX 283) and StarlightEye (Sony IMX 585) by Will Whang._